PenthiusX/BareBonesEngine/README.md

 # OpenGLQTEngine
-an OpenGL based rendering engin
+a from scratch OpenGL based rendering engin